University of Western Greece: History

-The actions of the bodies of Agrinio to create academic institutions started in the 1970s, which led initially to create an Economic School in 1985.
+The actions of the bodies of Agrinio to create academic institutions started in the 1970s, which initially led to create an Economic School in 1985.
 This school is administratively attached to the University of Patras and ran that way until 1996, when it moved fully to Patras.
 In place of this school, in 1998, two new sections were created, this time connected with the University of Ioannina.
 Followed by the foundation and other parts, until the decision in 2009 to establish an independent university in the city, as already envisaged by the presidential decree of 1998.
-The new university has allocated part of the land of the old civil airport for the creation of campus.
+The new university has allocated part of the land of the old civil airport for the creation of boarding school.

 Since March 2010 the university is run by a 9-member committee chaired by Professor Dimitrios Serpanos.